 Skip to main content

-• Group Admins manage members, credits, and permissions within their specific groups, without access to workspace-wide controls.
+• Group Admins manage members, credits, and permissions within their specific group, without access to workspace-wide controls

 Workspace Admin

-A Workspace Admin is the highest administrative role in Exec (aside from workspace owners).
-This role comes with broad, system-wide permissions that affect every user and every group in the workspace.
+A Workspace Admin has the highest level of administrative access in Exec.
+This role comes with broad, system-wide permissions that affect every user and group in the workspace.

 • Move users between groups